Trauma and EMDR

 - GLBTQ (Gay, Lesbian, Bisexual, Transgender, Queer) friendly

-- Couple (traditional, alternative and queer) therapy offered
+- Partner/relationship (traditional, alternative and queer) therapy offered

 A book filled with common sense that demystifies the trauma recovery process.